 Readers are not a finite resource.
 I don’t understand the idea of competing for readers.
 We may have to compete for their attention, but as a reader myself, I know I read widely and a book just needs to touch one of my interests.
 There are plenty of readers, and readers are reading more, even among gen-z.
-These readers are willing to read more types and forms of literature than ever.
-I see the mission of this press to include expanding readership awareness of fiction they will enjoy, and the availability of new and different fantasy & speculative literature.
-Readers generally aren’t loyal to a publisher.
+These readers will read more types and forms of literature than ever.
+I see the mission of this press to include expanding readership awareness of fiction they will enjoy, and the availability of different fantasy & speculative literature.
+Readers aren’t loyal to a publisher.
 They are loyal to a series, characters, authors, forms, and genres.

 Modern Folklore Press

 The list of things I hope to achieve with this press is not long, but I hope, impactful.

 - I want to expand the landscape of fantasy & speculative poetry.
 There’s an audience for more niches and more representation, none large enough for the Big Five/Four.
 But it is for small and micro presses working together.

 - I want to expand the readership and marketplace for novelettes and novellas.
 The novella has gained some interest from the Big Five/Four, but not much.
 Speculative & Fantasy magazines often make room for novelettes and a few novellas.
 But there are readers looking for more, and I know many writers who would like to write more to these lengths.

 - Publish more short stories.
 Traditionally limited to magazines, ezines, and anthologies, there is room for more stories.
 I believe there are more ways to deliver them.
 There is room for prose poems, and for micro and flash fiction.

 - Finally, there are several excellent periodicals that publish critical essays about speculative and fantastic literature.
 Again, there’s still room for more.